 If you’re looking to have me as a pet anytime soon, you should also protect me from extreme sunlight and cold since I can easily develop skin problems and other health issues due to my lack of hair.
 There must be also close supervision on my climbing spaces to prevent me from accidentally injuring myself.

-We’re a fairly new breed in the world of cat fancy and was only developed in Boston by Paul McSorley in 1998.
+The breed is relatively new in the world of cat fancy and were developed in Boston by Paul McSorley in 1998.
 McSorley wanted to produce a cat that flaunted the color points of a Siamese, but had really short legs, much like the cat version of the dog breed, Corgi.

 Paul McSorley began an extensive breeding program that had the Sphynx Cat (also known as the Canadian Hairless) and the Munchkin as foundation breeds.
 He also integrated the Devon Rex and the Burmese in the program over time.